nubificus/bunny/README.md

 Then, we can just execute docker build as usual.
 Buildkit will fetch an image containing `bunny` and it will use it as a frontend.
-Therefore, anyone can use `bunny` directly without even building or fetching its binary.
+Therefore, anyone can use `bunny` directly without even building or installing its binary.

 ### Using buildctl

-In order to use `bunny` with buildctl, we have to build it locally and then feed its output to buildctl.
+In order to use `bunny` with buildctl, we have to build it locally, run it and then feed its output to buildctl.

 #### How to build

-We can build `bunny` by simply running make:
+We can easily build `bunny` by simply running make:

 ```
 make